p1m-ortho/p1m.github.io/matrixjouyou.md

 ## Mint pricing strategy

 As a utility NFT, the dev believes it is necessary to justify its initial pricing.
-The mint price is locked at **SOL 1**, which was equivalent to ~$200 (hereinafter in USD) at the time of launch.
-This amount was selected as a tradeoff between,
+The mint price is locked at **SOL 1** and can never be increased due to the price locking mechanism.
+This amount was equivalent to ~$200 (hereinafter in USD) at the time of launch and was selected as a tradeoff between,

 - affordability,
 - market prices, and